Key concepts and terms used for Azure Boards

 Inheritance process model

-Inheritance process models are used to customize Azure Boards work and issue tracking.
+The Inheritance process model is used to customize work-tracking objects and Agile tools for a project through the user interface.
+This process model is available only for accounts hosted on the Azure DevOps Services cloud platform.
 Projects inherit the customizations made to a process.
 To learn more, see Inheritance process model.

 Iteration paths (aka sprints)